Ngoguey42/io/README.md

    - Use js's WeakMap instead of OCaml's one
    - Add `probabilistic` stats alongside the `top1` ones
    - Find a better syntax coloring lib
+   - Download all js/css in parallel and reorder when inserting in <head>